then reload this page.

 [Hint: Use the location of the vertex to find $h$ and $k$.

-Use the direction that the parabola opens to guess the value of $a$.
+Use the shape of the parabola to find the value of $a$.
 The error to

 the right of the grid will be 0.0 (and it will disappear) when your parabola matches the data.]

 Question 3.
-Click inside the grid to the left and drag the mouse to the left or right.
+Click or tap inside the grid to the left and drag to the left or right.

 To the right of the grid you will see the x and $y$-values of the point on